liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 When using Azure Machine Learning with GPU compute cluster and data in Azure Storage, the connection between virtual machines and storage accounts may quickly become a factor that slows down training pipelines, effectively making expensive GPU nodes wait for the data to be delivered.
 This is why [we recommend using Premium Storage Accounts as primary datastores for running Azure Machine Learning pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data#storage-guidance).

-This strategy is particularly effective in training computer vision models because large amount of image data can be stored cost effectively in Azure Blob Storage, and archieved in cool tiers over time.
+This strategy is particularly effective in training computer vision models because large amounts of image data can be stored cost effectively in Azure Blob Storage, and archived in cool tiers over time.
 Meanwhile, prior to running Azure Machine Learning pipelines, data can be copied to Premium storage for fast access by the training cluster.

 ### What to cache